 Check the validity of received request primitive

 The validity checking of the message carrying the received request primitive is specified by the protocol mapping Technical Specifications (CoAP binding [22], HTTP binding [23], and MQTT binding [24]).
-The received resource representation (e.g. in plain XML, binary XML or JSON) shall be validated against the provided schema definitions.

 If the Request Expiration Timestamp is given in the request and expired, the Receiver CSE shall reject the request with an "REQUEST_TIMEOUT" Response Status Code parameter value.